vaibhav-mattoo/bitchat-tui/README.md

 ```

 > [!NOTE]
 > Building from source requires Rust to be installed on your system.
 This method works on Linux, macOS, and Windows.
-On Windows, use WSL, Git Bash, or Cygwin for the best compatibility.

 ## 📋 Table of Contents